k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

 ### II.
 Catalog — Adding Sequence Classification to Tables

 Currently, the Catalog does not automatically identify the sequence fields.
-Thus, after a list of sequences has been set in the **Sequences** tab, the relevant Catalog fields should be manually marked as sequences.
+Therefore, after a list of sequences is set in the **Sequences** tab, the relevant Catalog fields should be manually marked as sequences.
 Build the Catalog artifacts when completing the manual updates.

 Click [here](/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md#sequences-tab) for instructions.